 Please come and see for yourself this beautiful country, rich with history in ways that you could not expect!

 Danke Schon!
 I had a 5 hour layover at Frankfurt airport.
 Arthur made arrangements to meet my right on time when my flight arrived.
 Loved how organized he was in the arrangement since Frankfurt airport is busy.
 I had the chance to see everything in Frankfurt in such a short time.
 Enjoyed hearing about the history of the city and the future progress.
 I can talk to him for HOURS!!
 Wish I had more time.
 I highly recommend him and this transit tour!
 Don't just wait at the airport.

 - A licensed driver with permission to drive Tourist Vehicles up to 8 PAX all over Europe.

 - Swiss-educated Hotel Professional with a degree, Zurich Hotelfachschule.

 - Reformation History studies at Fordham University, Bronx, New York, USA

 - Active Member of IATM, the professional Tour Managers Association

 - Honorary business consultant for FIESPCIESP, the Brazilian Industrial Federation

-- Active member of the FUNDAÇÃO GEOLÍNGUA in Lisbon, Portugal
+- An active member of the FUNDAÇÃO GEOLÍNGUA in Lisbon, Portugal

 - Active member and Trained SMI motivational speaker and coach in Wako, TX, USA